Antonia Brickell

-Antonia Brickell is an experienced broadcaster, podcaster, narrator, voice-over artist and communications specialist.
-With a 17-year career in radio as a British radio personality, she presented and produced programmes for the BBC in London, Yorkshire, Northamptonshire, Cambridgeshire and across the East of England.
+Antonia Brickell is a digital broadcaster, communications specialist, podcaster, public speaking trainer and voice-over artist.
+With a 17-year career in radio as a British radio personality, she presented (and produced) programmes for the BBC in London, Yorkshire, Northamptonshire, Cambridgeshire, across the East of England and the UK.
 She started out with GWR commercial radio (now known as Heart radio).

 Career

 Cambridge

 Originally from London, Antonia began in radio on the breakfast show at Q103 Cambridge in 1996.

 Northamptonshire

 In 2000, she joined the BBC as a presenter and reporter on BBC Radio Northampton.
 She presented shows including early breakfast, afternoons and weekend mid-mornings.